jdc-cunningham/drawing-notes-app/devlog/DEVLOG.md

 I did not get as far as I would like today but the pressurejs was an extra feature and I also did the API part already

 So it's mostly coming up with a UI and wiring it up to the API

+9:32 PM

+not satisfied with progress, he proceeds forward

+I want color so I can erase

+10:22 PM

+I was working on a basic color picker but somehow I messed up the mouse position so it's offset vertically by 10 pixels ahhhhh

+10:35 PM

+dang it... have to go backwards

+10:39 PM

+man...
+I almost lost all that progress dumb

+it was the addition of a body wrapper